-Ripley creates artworks using the highest resolution medium-format cameras currently available in combination with extensive work in post-production.
-This process gives him the foundation upon which to produce work of extremely fine detail, clarity and scale, creating anatomically precise portraits of horses which would be impossible to achieve by any other means.
+Ripley creates artworks using high-resolution medium-format photography in combination with extensive work in post-production.
+This process gives him the foundation upon which to produce work of extremely fine detail, clarity and scale, which would be impossible to achieve by any other means.

 Working at magnifications of over one-thousand percent, every element of the picture is crafted to the width of a single pixel, something unachievable with the human eye or by using traditional painting or drawing techniques, the resulting level of detail is remarkable.